AnkithaVRamaiah/GitHub-Notes/GitHub.md

 We configure Git to provide information about who is making changes to the repository.
 Configuration ensures that all changes, commits, and contributions are properly attributed to the correct user, making it easier to track and manage work in collaborative environments.

-	Identify Contributors
+***Identify Contributors***
 • Each commit is tagged with the user.name and user.email of the person who made the change, helping teams track contributions.

-	Improve Collaboration
+***Improve Collaboration***
 • In a team setting, knowing who made specific changes helps in communication and accountability.

-	Enable Git Functionality
+***	Enable Git Functionality***
 • Git requires a user identity (user.name and user.email) to associate commits with a specific person.
 Without this configuration, Git may display warnings or fail to commit changes.

 # Creating a Local Repository
-*Initialize a Repository:*
+***Initialize a Repository:***
 ```
 git init
 ```
 By default, Git creates a branch named master.
 ![alt text](image/4.png)

-Initialize with a Custom Branch Name:
+***Initialize with a Custom Branch Name:***
 ```
 git init -b main
 ```